 The bulk of the plot is about the corruption of Dorian at the hands of Lord Henry, but ultimately Dorian ends up as much, much worse person than Lord Henry.
 The two of them share many conversations about their attitudes towards other people and, honestly, their perspectives are disgusting – but they’re also fascinating.
 These parts were probably my favourite bits because as much as I disagreed with Lord Henry, I enjoyed his perspective so much.

 If you think that that sounds like it would be really boring, I should mention that there are several huge and highly distressing events which take place which I couldn’t mention without spoiling things.
 But, basically, this is a pretty shocking book.
 In the best of ways: do brace yourselves.
-Also, if you’re someone who struggles with classic literature, I feel like the writing style in this novel is a little more accessible, so you definitely give it a try.
+Also, if you’re someone who struggles with classic literature, I feel like the writing style in this novel is a little more accessible, so you should definitely give it a try.
 I strongly recommend this for everyone – a glorious portrait of human nature.